 These ebbs and flows—the appearance and disappearance of building—can be designed.
 A subtraction protocol might be used in any location where development would be wise to retreat from flood plains, special land preserves or distended fields of sprawl.
 Architects trained to make the building machine lurch forward may know something about how to put it into reverse.

-(excerpted in A Way, Away (Listen While I Say): a Project by Amanda Willliams and Andres L. Hernandez, Pulitzer Arts Foundation, St. Louis, 2017 and Conversations on Shadow Architecture, Editedy by Eneke Dane)
+Spanish Translation, Puente Editores, Barcelona, 2023; Excerpted in A Way, Away (Listen While I Say): a Project by Amanda Willliams and Andres L. Hernandez, Pulitzer Arts Foundation, St. Louis, 2017 and Conversations on Shadow Architecture, Edited by Eneke Dane)